adilansari/adilansari.github.io/_posts/travel/2016-11-16-motorcycling-abroad.md

 Whether to get a Enduro, Dual sport, sport is entirely on you.
 Depends on where you plan to go, your size, experience, preferences, what you plan to carry etc.

 #### Paperwork
 Many countries may want an International driver's permit in addition to native country's permit and passport, just call the rental agency and ask before hand.
-Its fairly easy to [get IDP here in USA]().
+Its fairly easy to [**get IDP here in USA**](https://www.usa.gov/visitors-driving).
 Medical Insurance, motorcycle insurance are a must, you don't want to end up paying for heavy damages/liabilities in case of an incident.
 Many rental locations will provide you an option to buy insurance from them in case your own insurance is invalid outside home country.
 Credit card for security deposits.

 #### Quick Checklist
 - :white_check_mark: Driver's license